Scott Reservoir Campground

 Directions

-From Lakeside District Office drive east 0.1 mile on State Highway 260.
-Turn left on Porter Mountain Road (Forest Road 45).
-Stay on Porter Mountain Road 1.5 miles.
-Look for the sign on the right for Scott Reservoir and follow the road to the facilities.
+From Lakeside, drive east 0.1 mile on State Highway 260.
+Turn left onto Porter Mountain Road (Forest Road 45).
+Continue 1.5 miles and look for the Scott Reservoir sign on the right.
+Follow the road to the facilities.
 The access road is very rough in some spots.

 Amenities